Acumatica/Test-SDK-Starter-Guide/README.md

 How to use this project for the first time:

 Prerequisite steps:
-1) Download the AcumaticaERPInstall.msi, rename it to the version build number
+1) Download the AcumaticaERPInstall.msi from https://builds.acumatica.com/index.html?prefix=builds/23.2/23.200.0151/AcumaticaERP/AcumaticaERPInstall.msi, rename it to the version build number
-2) Extract the .msi with the following command using command prompt "msiexec /a C:\AcumaticaInstallers\23.200.0144.msi /qb targetdir=C:\AcumaticaInstallers\23.200.0144" - then run ac.exe to start the installer
+2) Extract the .msi with the following command using command prompt "msiexec /a C:\AcumaticaInstallers\23.200.0151.msi /qb targetdir=C:\AcumaticaInstallers\23.200.0151" - then run ac.exe to start the installer
     This allows you to install multiple versions of acumatica at the same time.
-3) Install Acumatica website to C:\AcumaticaSites\23r200pre1 for the correct specific version you want to target - use SalesDemo data during install - name the website and database 23r200pre1
+3) Install Acumatica website to C:\AcumaticaSites\23r200 for the correct specific version you want to target - use SalesDemo data during install - name the website and database 23r200
-4) Download the TestSDK.zip for the same version - extract it to C:\AcumaticaTestSDK
+4) Download the TestSDK.zip for the same version from https://builds.acumatica.com/index.html?prefix=builds/23.2/23.200.0151/TestSDK/ - extract it to C:\AcumaticaTestSDK
 5) Create C:\share
 6) Create C:\share\download
 7) Create C:\share\logs -> for test results